Amitabh-DevOps/Amitabh-DevOps/README.md

 - 💞️ I’m looking to collaborate on Development and Operation
 - 📫 How to reach me www.linkedin.com/in/amitabh-soni-9a796b2a2
 - 😄 Pronouns: Amitabh
-- ⚡ Fun fact: I am student and i am 19
+- ⚡ Fun fact: I don't know

 <!---
 Amitabh-DevOps/Amitabh-DevOps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.